Label-free microscope for rheological imaging of cells: Discussion

 Since the intensity of dipole scattering scales as the sixth power of particle radius, one might expect large structures like mitochondria to dominate the rheoSCAT signal.
 However, we observe rheoSCAT spectra consistently at all pixels within the sampled cell.
 This implies that the dominant scattering elements are abundant and spatially continuous -- excluding sparse, larger structures as the primary contributors.
 Instead, the signal must arise from smaller, higher abundance and more weakly scattering particles.
 The existence of correlated motions explains how this can occur.
 Particles in the cytoplasm undergo partially coherent motion driven by cytoskeletal dynamics, superimposed with random local fluctuations~\cite{crocker2000two,crocker2007multiple}.
-The rheoSCAT power spectrum includes contributions from both types of motion.
-Crucially, the relative contribution from correlated motions increases linearly with particle number due to the presence of cross-correlation terms that are absent for purely random motions (see Supplementary Information).
+The rheoSCAT power spectrum includes contributions from both types of motion, correlated and uncorrelated.
+Crucially, the relative contribution from correlated motions increases quadratically with particle number due to the presence of cross-correlation terms that are absent for purely random motions (see Supplementary Information).
 As a result, our estimates show that, due to their overwhelming abundance, correlated motion from proteins and protein complexes is likely the primary signal source (see Supplementary Information).
 That the microscope is sensitive to protein motions is consistent with iSCAT’s demonstrated ability to detect individual proteins~\cite{piliarik2014direct} and to observe fluctuations due to their motions within the nucleus~\cite{mazaheri2024iscat}.
 The dominance of correlated protein motions, driven by cytoskeleton dynamics, indicates that rheoSCAT measurements probe the bulk viscoelasticity across the microcope voxel rather than local diffusive motion, explaining the agreement with models of cytoskeletal viscoelasticity.
 This new understanding may also help explain the biophysical basis of activity signals previously observed with ROCS~\cite{junger2022100} and iSCAT~\cite{hsiao2024probing}.